 But there are always space restrictions in many cases.
 That is why you need to be aware of the exact number of sinks a vanity can accommodate.
 That way, you can rest assured that the number is enough as you use the extra room there is for more counter space.

 Choosing The Style Of Your Choice

-Now that you have found the right layout for your vanity, determined the actual number of sinks you would like to have, you can go ahead make a bold decision regarding the style of vanity you would like to have.
+Now that you have found the right layout for your vanity, and determined the actual number of sinks you would like to have, you can go ahead and make a bold decision regarding the style of vanity you would like to have.

 What design do you need?
 Do you have a preference for conventional cabinets or antique furniture?
 Would you rather have a pedestal sink?
 If you like the traditional vanities, then you need to weigh in on a few elements:

 - Would you like to have drawers on the vanity?

 - What colors do you have a preference for?

 Your bathroom vanity does not really have to be built-in.
 You can go for free-standing vanities since they are not attached to the walls.
 This implies that they can come with open shelving that features different furniture-style details.

 For that contemporary home, there is definitely no ideal choice than a unique modern bathroom vanity with a sleek design and stylish vessel sink.
 You could also go for a floating vanity, commonly mounted to the walls, since it comes with open space right below the structure.